 Add the blackberry simple syrup to a separate container and store both in the refrigerator.
 Then, combine the two in a serving pitcher just before guests arrive.

-Boy doesn’t even like gin, and he gave this Blackberry Bramble two very big thumbs way up!
-As for me, it is the perfect pour to toast to summer fun and relaxation.
+The mister doesn’t even like gin, and he gave this Blackberry Bramble two very big thumbs way up!
+As for me, it is the perfect cocktail to toast to summer fun and relaxation.